Shulaveri–Shomu culture: Subsistence

+Settlements and structures

 Shulaveri-Shomu settlements are concentrated in the middle Kura river, Ararat valley, and Nakhchivan plain regions.
 They are found on artificial hills, or tells, which emerged from the accumulation of occupation layers at the same site.
 Settlements usually consist of three to five villages, which are usually less than 1 hectare in area, with perhaps dozens or hundreds of inhabitants; larger sites, such as Khramis Didi Gora, can be as much as 4 or 5 hectares, with perhaps several thousand residents.
 Qarabel Tepe, a large and unique Late Neolithic site on the Mil Plain consisting of multiple mounds, has pottery and tool finds spread over an 8 hectare area.
 Larger settlements may have played a central role within a cluster of villages.
 Some were surrounded by trenches, which were either defensive or for ritual purposes.
 Although several metres of deposits are found at several sites, they may have only been occupied for short lengths of time.

 Settlements consisted of mud-brick circular, oval, and semi-oval single-storey and single-room buildings with domed roofs.
 Hearths are found in residential structures.
 The buildings were different sizes based on their intended purpose.
 Larger buildings, with diameters ranging from 2 to 5 metres, were used as living areas, while smaller buildings were used as storage (1-2 m diameter).
 Entrances of buildings at Shulaveri and Shomutepe take the form of a narrow doorway.
 Floors may have been painted with red ochre.
 Flues in the middle of the roofs provided light and ventilation.

 Small, semi-subterranean, circular clay bins are commonly found at Shulaveri-Shomu sites in association with residential structures, and have been interpreted as storage containers for grain or tools.

-Early Shulaveri-Shomu culture had very few ceramic vessels, which were imported from Mesopotamia.
-Local ceramic production dates from around 5800 BC.
-Handmade pottery with engraved decorations, blades, burins and scrapers made of obsidian, tools made of bone and antler, besides rare examples of metal items, remains of plant, such as wheat, pips, barley and grape, as well as animal bones (pigs, goats, dogs and bovids) have been discovered during the excavations.